Ordering

 See diagram below

-Steel H beams are used to slot railway sleepers into for retaining walls.
-Railwaysleepers.comThe exact size of steel H beam you need depends on the THICKNESS of the railway sleepers you are planning to slot into them.
+The exact size of steel H beam you need depends on the THICKNESS of the railway sleepers you are planning to slot into them.

 1) 100mm-125mm thick railway sleepers can slot into the 152 x 152 H beams, with an internal width of 125mm (approx) and a depth of about 75mm to prevent the railway sleepers from falling out.

-2) 100mm-160mm thick railway sleepers can slot into the 203 x 203 H beamswith an internal width of 160mm (approx) and a depth of about 100mm to prevent the railway sleepers from falling out.
+2) 100mm-160mm thick railway sleepers can slot into the 203 x 203 H beams, with an internal width of 160mm (approx) and a depth of about 100mm to prevent the railway sleepers from falling out.

 It can also depend on the STRENGTH that you need.
 If the wall or bridge needs to meet a specific load-bearing or structural requirement, then it makes sense to consult a structural surveyor who will advise.
 If the project is more straightforward, then the two choices we supply online should be sufficient.
 If in doubt choose the heavier duty 203 x 203 H beam which is stronger and thicker than the 152 x 152 H beam.

 We have a large range of sizes on the website, however if you need a thickness or length of H beam that is not listed, please email or ring us, and we will give you a price.
-The technical term for a U beam is a PFC (Parallel Flange Channels).

-Steel U beams are an alternative to H beams on the end of a railway sleeper wall project.
-Railwaysleepers.comYou CAN complete the end of a run of steel H-beams with a U beam rather than another H beam.
-It's not structurally essential but it is seen as a neater and more aesthetic way of capping off the end, rather than leaving an exposed 'half used' H-beam.
+You CAN complete the end of a run of steel H-beams with a U channel rather than another H beam.
+It's not structurally essential but it is seen by some as a neater and more aesthetic way of capping off the end, rather than leaving an exposed 'half used' H-beam.

 It can also depend on the STRENGTH that you need.
 If the wall or bridge needs to meet a specific load-bearing or structural requirement, then it makes sense to consult a structural surveyor who will advise.
 If the project is more straightforward, then the two choices we supply online should be sufficient.
-If in doubt choose the heavier duty 200 x 75 U beam which is stronger and thicker than the 150 x 75 U beam.
+If in doubt choose the heavier duty 200 x 75 U channel which is stronger and thicker than the 150 x 75 U channel.

-We have a large range of sizes on the website, however if you need a thickness or length of U beam that is not listed, please email or ring us, and we will give you a price.
+We have a large range of sizes on the website, however if you need a thickness or length of U channel that is not listed, please email or ring us, and we will give you a price.
+The technical term for a U channel is a PFC (Parallel Flange Channel).

-4) Bare steel or red oxide painted?
+4) Bare steel finish, red oxide coating, or Hammerite paint?

 BARE STEEL: If you want to leave the untreated steel H beams to naturally oxidise and weather to a richly coloured rusty red, then choose the bare steel option.

 RED OXIDE: If you plan to paint the H beams with metal paint, then choose the red oxide option as a useful undercoat.
 If you leave it unpainted it will eventually start to rust through the red oxide.
+The one exception is Hammerite 'Direct to Rust' paint:

-Hammerite metal paint for steel H beams and railwaysleepers.
-Railwaysleepers.comHammerite metal paint for steel H beams and railwaysleepers.
-Railwaysleepers.comHAMMERITE PAINT: If you plan to use Hammerite 'Direct to Rust' Paint, it should be applied directly to bare steel or rusted surfaces, (not red oxide painted steel) as it is a self-priming paint which does not require an undercoat.
-It is a durable, corrosion resistant decorative coating for steel, that is available in 12 popular colours, and can be applied directly onto rusty metal by roller or brush.
+If you plan to use Hammerite 'Direct to Rust' Paint, it should be applied directly to bare steel or rusted surfaces, (not red oxide painted steel) as it is a self-priming paint which does not require an undercoat.
+It is a durable, corrosion resistant decorative coating for steel that can be applied directly onto rusty metal by roller or brush.

 5) How heavy are steel H beams?